Card Testing

 Impact Beyond Direct Loss

-- Authorization fees – You pay for declines
+- Authorization fees - You're billed for every decline

 - Processor attention - High decline rates trigger reviews